Dog depredations by wolves in Wisconsin

 Suspected wolf attack

-Anyone suspecting a wolf attack in northern Wisconsin should call USDA-WS immediately at 1-800-228-1368 (in state) or 715-369-5221.
-In southern Wisconsin call 1-800-433-0663 (in state) or 920-324-4514.
+Anyone suspecting a wolf attack in northern Wisconsin should call USDA-WS immediately at 1-800-228-1368 (in-state) or 715-369-5221.
+In southern Wisconsin call 1-800-433-0663 (in-state) or 920-324-4514.

 Caution areas, dogs and wolf behavior

 When wolves attack dogs in hunting or training situations on public land, the Wisconsin Department of Natural Resources will create wolf caution areas (see below) to warn hunters that a specific pack has attacked a dog or group of dogs.
-Bear hunters are urged to exercise greater caution if they plan to train hounds or hunt bear with hounds near any caution area, especially if near an actual kill site.
-Table 1 (see below) contains a summary of the 2019 dog depredations by wolves.
+Bear hunters are urged to exercise greater caution if they plan to train hounds or hunt bears with hounds near any caution area, especially if near an actual kill site.
+Table 1 (see below) contains a summary of the 2022 dog depredations by wolves.

-As with other wild canids, wolves are very territorial and will guard their territories from other wolves, coyotes and domestic dogs.
+As with other wild canids, wolves are very territorial and will guard their territories against other wolves, coyotes and domestic dogs.
 Wolves are probably most aggressive toward strange wolves and dogs at den and rendezvous sites when their pups are small, and when protecting a fresh kill.
-Wolf packs have pups in spring and then later will use rendezvous sites from mid-May to late-September, after the pups are big enough to leave their den.
+Wolf packs have pups in spring and then later will use rendezvous sites from mid-May to late September, after the pups are big enough to leave their den.
 Adult wolves are very defensive of pups at rendezvous sites and will attack other predators, including dogs, which get too close to the rendezvous site or the pups.

 A pack will use from two to three to as many as six or more rendezvous sites during the summer.
 The exact locations vary from year to year and throughout the summer.
 The sites are usually forest openings or edge areas, with lots of wolf tracks, droppings and matted vegetation.
 Move two or three miles from any rendezvous site, if possible, before releasing dogs.

 In addition, avoid releasing dogs at baits recently visited by wolves.
-When looking for bear sign near bait, make sure to also look for wolf tracks.
-Be familiar with your own dog's tracks, so that you can distinguish it from any wolf tracks.
+When looking for a bear sign near the bait, make sure to also look for wolf tracks.
+Be familiar with your own dog's tracks, so that you can distinguish them from any wolf tracks.
 If a specific bait site is receiving a lot of wolf use, discontinue using it until wolves have left and concentrate on an alternative bait site.
 Some hunters have had success with bells on dog collars to reduce wolf attacks, but some dogs with bells have been attacked by wolves.

 Although wolf attacks on pet dogs in residential areas are rare, they do occur and have increased in recent years.
 These types of attacks represent a special kind of wolf depredation to domestic animals.
 For additional guidance and information about protecting pet dogs and bear hounds from wolves, see guidance for hound and pet dog owners.